Shwetanjali-R-K/TestVagrantInterviewRound/README.md

 ---------------------------------------------------------
 *It is a Maven project, Used this tool as it helps to arrange dependencies required for building, testing and executinng code with the help of pom.xml file.
 ----------------------------------------------------------
-* The main test script class "interview.java" is available under the com.interview.driver.
+* The main test script class "interview.java" is available under the com.interview.TestScript.
 * Class which stores the URL of website is available in the com.interview.methods-->AppDependentMethods.java
 * The classes which stores the methods of all the web pages we come across during script execution are available in the pages package this is done to implement POM pattern.
 -->GooglePage.java class contains all the required methods of Google search results page.